fdecunta/updatecsv/README.md

 This is a simple command-line tool for transferring data from one CSV file to another.
 This is done based on a unique identifiers column (e.g., ID numbers).
 It's like a merge, but with a few constraints.

-The program was designed for updating data frames with experiments data, where each row represents an experimental unit.
-Thus, it does not add new rows, and the identifiers in the input file must be a subset of those in the original file.
-Also, data from the original file cannot be overwritten.
+The program was designed for updating data frames from experiments, where each row represents an experimental unit.
+Thus:

+- It does not add new rows.
+- The identifiers in the input file must be a subset of those in the original file.
+- Data in the original file cannot be overwritten

 The program creates a backup file, updates the original file, and prints the changes in the terminal.